 By : Matt Weller CFA, CMT , Head of Market Research

-Space Exploration Technologies Corp (SpaceX) is one of the world’s most valuable and secretive private companies.
+Space Exploration Technologies Corp (SpaceX) is one of the world’s most valuable and closely watched private companies.
+Founded in 2002 by Elon Musk, it builds rockets, operates Starlink satellite internet, and after the xAI deal has expanded into AI infrastructure and data center capacity.

-What SpaceX Does
+SpaceX IPO: What SpaceX Does

 Source: Historic Spacecraft